MyPlate: Guidelines

 MyPlate is divided into four sections of approximately 30 percent grains, 40 percent vegetables, 10 percent fruits and 20 percent protein, accompanied by a smaller circle representing dairy, such as a glass of milk or a yogurt cup.

 MyPlate is supplemented with additional recommendations, such as "Make half your plate fruits and vegetables", "Switch to 1% or skim milk", "Make at least half your grains whole", and "Vary your protein food choices."
 The guidelines also recommend portion control while still enjoying food, as well as reductions in sodium and sugar intakes.

 "Make half your plate fruits and vegetables" is one of the main recommendations presented through MyPlate's design.
 Many Americans fail to consume the proper number of fruits and vegetables or do not incorporate a variety of this particular food group.
 The 2010 Dietary Guidelines recommends increasing fruits and vegetable consumption due to the associated health benefits.
 Fruits and vegetables are rich in vitamins and minerals such as vitamin C, dietary fibers, and folate.
 These nutrients are further linked with health benefits such as protecting against a variety of diseases, promoting healthy aging, and lowering the risk of certain cancers.
-These prominent health benefits associated with fruits and vegetables explain the emphasis by MyPlate for making this food group take it half of one's plate.
+These prominent health benefits associated with fruits and vegetables explain the emphasis by MyPlate for making this food group take up half of one's plate.

 MyPlate focuses primarily on the addition of fruits and vegetables, into a diet due to the nutritional benefits associated with these food groups.
 This nutritional recommendation suggests including a variety of both of these food groups in order to gain maximum levels of nutrients.
 MyPlate suggests choosing from a mix of different colors of fruits and vegetables in order to maximize the intake of vitamins and minerals.

 In unveiling MyPlate, First Lady Michelle Obama said, "Parents don't have the time to measure out exactly three ounces of chicken or to look up how much rice or broccoli is in a serving. ...
 But we do have time to take a look at our kids' plates. ...
 And as long as they're eating proper portions, as long as half of their meal is fruits and vegetables alongside their lean proteins, whole grains and low-fat dairy, then we're good.
 It's as simple as that."

 Michelle Obama's and her Let’sMove!
 Initiative have targeted the MyPlate icon as a positive nutritional guideline to help reduce national obesity trends.
 The Let’sMove Initiative has the main goal of creating a healthy life for children in order to produce a healthier population in the future.
 Michelle Obama's initiative has chosen to promote MyPlate and ChooseMyPlate.gov in order to help pursue the overall goal of lessening nation-wide obesity.